 In September 2016, Wyoming's interim Joint Revenue Committee voted down, by a significant margin, a suggested increased Wind Tax Bill.
-The bill would have increased the current wind tax from \$1 per MWh to \$5 per MWh.
+The bill would have increased the current wind tax from U.S.\$1 per MWh to U.S.\$5 per MWh.
 In January 2017, a private member of the House of Representatives resubmitted a similar Wind Tax Bill to Wyoming's Revenue Committee.
 The Wind Tax Bill was again defeated by a significant margin at committee.

-There will be no further opportunities to increase the wind tax in Wyoming until the next legislature in two years time.
+Australia

 On December 13, 2014, the Australian government enacted legislation to implement the Emissions Reduction Fund (the "ERF").
-The \$2.55 billion ERF is the centrepiece of the Australian government's policy and provides a policy framework to cut emissions by five per cent below 2000 levels by 2020.
-The first auction was held in April 2015 and contracts for 47 million tonnes of emissions reductions were awarded at an average price of \$13.95 per tonne.
-The ERF's safeguard mechanism, commencing from July 1, 2016, will ensure emissions reductions purchased by the Australian government through the ERF are not displaced by significant increases in emissions elsewhere in the economy.
+The AUD2.55 billion ERF is the centrepiece of the Australian government's policy and provides a policy framework to cut emissions by five per cent below 2000 levels by 2020 and 26 to 28 per cent below 2005 emissions by 2030.

+The ERF's safeguard mechanism, commencing from July 1, 2016, is designed to ensure emissions reductions purchased by the Australian government through the ERF are not displaced by significant increases in emissions elsewhere in the economy.
 The ERF and its safeguard mechanism provide incentives to reduce emissions across the Australian economy.

-The Government has also committed to develop a National Energy Productivity Plan with a target to improve Australia's energy productivity by 40 per cent between 2015 and 2030.
+The Australian government has also committed to develop a National Energy Productivity Plan with a target to improve Australia's energy productivity by 40 per cent between 2015 and 2030.
 The ERF is not expected to have a material impact on the Australian Assets as a result of the Australian Assets being primarily composed of gas-fired generation.

-In addition, on June 23, 2015, the Australian government also reformed the Renewable Energy Target scheme, which is expected to double the amount of large-scale renewable energy being delivered compared to current levels and would result in approximately 23.5 per cent of Australia's electricity generation in 2020 being generated from renewable sources.
-See "Business of TransAlta - Regulatory Framework - Australia".
+In addition, on June 23, 2015, the Australian government also reformed the Renewable Energy Target scheme ("RET").
+The RET should add at least 33,000 GWh of renewable sources by 2020.
+This would double the amount of large-scale renewable energy being delivered compared to current levels and result in approximately 23.5 per cent of Australia's electricity generation being sourced from renewable projects.
+See "Business of TransAlta Renewables - Regulatory Framework - Australia".